 Postgraduate study in commercial law

-Deakin offers postgraduate study in law through a commercial law specialisation in the Deakin MBA, and a business law specialisation in the MBA (International).
+Deakin offers postgraduate study in law through a business law specialisation in the MBA (International).
 Commercial law is a vast and constantly changing area that is inevitably the domain of those with highly specialised expertise.

 Business graduates with commercial law knowledge will have the capacity to deal with legal issues through an associated understanding of the broader corporate/policy issues.